-With winter coming, no doubt you will love this easy, creamy, and rich chicken and dumplings in the crockpot.
-Set it and go; the seasoned chicken breasts are fork tender while the biscuits use pre-made dough, keeping the whole recipe easy.
+With winter coming, you will undoubtedly love this easy, creamy, and rich chicken and dumplings recipe in the crockpot.
+Set it and go; the seasoned chicken breasts are fork tender, while the biscuits use pre-made dough, keeping the whole recipe easy.

-Chicken and dumplings are a minimal prep recipe (but with all the rewards) that makes dinner time a breeze.
+Chicken and dumplings are a minimal prepped recipe (but with all the rewards) that makes dinner time a breeze.

-Why you will love this slow cooker chicken recipe!
+Why you will love this slow cooker chicken and dumplings recipe!

 The perfect comfort food, this slow cooker recipe is so super simple.
-And using refrigerated buttermilk biscuits (in place of homemade dumplings with biscuit mix) combined with seasoned chicken breasts keeps the dish quick and easy.
+And using canned refrigerated buttermilk biscuits (in place of homemade dumplings with biscuit mix) combined with seasoned chicken breasts keeps the dish super simple.

 Picky eaters?
 Picky no more!
 The creamy chicken soup base incites a warm and fuzzy feeling, perfect for curling up on the couch and watching a family movie.

-And do not wait till the fall months to enjoy.
+And do not wait until the fall months to enjoy.
 This meal is perfect year-round.

 - Fresh chicken breasts: Thawed, boneless, skinless chicken breasts work best.

 - Onion – I always use white onion with my dishes because I prefer the flavor, but it’s OK to use diced yellow onion.

 - Cream of chicken soup + cream of celery soup – Creamy chicken soup and cream of celery make this classic chicken dish taste like the best homemade chicken meal ever!